jkascend/camelify/README.md

-# camelify
+# camelizer
-Uses camelize to change all keys of an object and any nested object to camelCase.
+Uses camelcase-keys to change all keys of an object and any nested object from PascalCase to lowerCamelCase.